 Tips for buying farro

-My favorite farro to cook with is Village Harvest Italian Pearl Farro.
-It's about $5 per package at my local grocery store, and lasts a long time.
-The Italian Perlato (or Italian Pearl) farro is the easiest, in my opinion, to cook with because it doesn't need to soak overnight; if you buy whole grain farro, you'll need to soak those puppies overnight.
+My favorite farro to cook with is Bob’s Red Mill Farro.
+It’s about $5 per package at my local grocery store, and lasts a long time.
+The Italian Perlato (or Italian Pearl) farro is the easiest, in my opinion, to cook with because it doesn’t need to soak overnight; if you buy whole grain farro, you’ll need to soak those puppies overnight.
 I also just ADORE the taste of the Village Harvest Italian Pearl Farro.

 How to make farro fried rice